morkeleb/clay/README.md

 - [ ] validations on models and generators
 - [ ] add usage instructions to readme
 - [ ] add an option to make dry runs
+- [ ] tests on handlebar templating system to prevent regressions and broken generators